 Schuyler is an intellectual property litigation attorney who counsels clients regarding complex IP litigation matters with a focus on copyright and trademark infringements.

 Schuyler offers practical advice to help clients successfully protect their intellectual property assets.
-As an IP litigation attorney, he represents clients in patent, copyright, trademark and complex commercial disputes in both state and federal court.
-Additionally, Schuyler has experience working with clients with various litigation tasks in areas including business and tax litigation, antitrust, constitutional law and employment & labor law.
+He represents clients in patent infringement and litigation, copyright, trademark and complex commercial disputes in both state and federal courts including the U.S. Patent and Trademark Office (USPTO), International Trade Commission (ITC), and the Appeal Board.
+Additionally, Schuyler has experience working with clients in areas including business and tax litigation, antitrust, constitutional law and employment & labor law.

 Schuyler is dedicated to serving the community.
 He actively works on pro bono cases and intends to continue a pro bono practice throughout his career.
 In addition, he mentors the Cristo Rey Jesuit High School FIRST Robotics Team.

 Prior to joining Fredrikson, Schuyler spent several years working as an IT Engineer for Target Corporation.